ekgzl/BinarySearch/README.md

 # Binary Search Algorithm

 This repository contains C++ code for implementing the binary search algorithm.
 The binary search algorithm is used to efficiently find a target value within a sorted array.
+Also, can find Sequential Search Algorithm in repistory.

 ## Contents